hohfchns/DialogueQuest/docs/developer/extending/custom_statements.md

 # Custom Statements

-DialogueQuest allows you to add custom statements to `DQD` and extend the featureset of [DqdParser](#the-dqdparser-class).
+DialogueQuest allows you to add custom statements to `DQD` and extend the featureset of `DqdParser`

 To do so, do the following: